k-kha/Steganography-Program/README.md

 Change the directory to the project root directory.

-How to Run
+# How to Run:
 steganography.py takes 4 command line arguments:

-First arguement:
+First argument:
 The program name.

 Second argument: